falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 };
 ```

-Then start the intersection ovserver on the pagination element.
+Then start the intersection observer on the pagination element.
-The root margin option indicates, that the callback shoult be thrown 200px before the pagination element enter the viewport.
+The root margin option indicates, that the callback should be thrown 200px before the pagination element enter the viewport.

 ```js
 const options = {